 Conclusion

 This study offers crucial insights into how childhood neglect impacts adult romantic relationships through the interconnected roles of differentiation of self and demand-withdraw communication patterns.
-Grounded in Bowen’s Family Systems Theory (1978) and implemented through a dyadic APIMoM framework, the findings demonstrate that differentiation of self functions as both a protective and risk factor, shaping how early relationship trauma translates into adult romantic relationship outcomes.
+Grounded in Bowen’s Family Systems Theory (1978) and implemented through a dyadic APIMeM framework, the findings demonstrate that differentiation of self functions as both a protective and risk factor, shaping how early relationship trauma translates into adult romantic relationship outcomes.
 The results confirm that individuals with neglect histories are at an increased risk for engaging in maladaptive DW patterns, which subsequently reduces relationship satisfaction.
 However, differentiation of self, particularly emotional autonomy from the family of origin, can act as a buffer against this vulnerability.
 Specifically, separateness emerged as a protective factor that mitigated the effect of neglect on DW behaviors, whereas connectedness (emotional fusion) exacerbated this pathway, mediating the relationship between early childhood neglect and lower relationship satisfaction.

 Further, gendered asymmetries discovered within the dyads underscore the influence of societally crafted gendered expectations surrounding relationship functioning.
 Partner 2’s DW behaviors displayed a significant influence on both partners’ satisfaction, reflecting a disproportionate balance of emotional labor often assigned to women in maintaining relationship harmony.
 This study also contributes to theory by bridging Bowen’s intrapersonal conceptualization of differentiation with dyadic frameworks.
 Differentiation emerged not just as an individual capacity but as a relational one, regulating emotional reactivity within romantic relationships.
 Clinically, this research highlights the importance of addressing differentiation processes within trauma-informed and gender-sensitive therapeutic interventions.
 Interventions that foster emotional autonomy, challenge gendered expectations, and enhance emotional regulation are likely to improve relationship functioning for individuals impacted by childhood neglect and communication challenges.